NARG (Noth American Research Group)

 Here is day one of the excavation.
-NARG members from left to right Dan Olough, Robert Rose, Larry Purchase, me, Kimberly Brown, Steven Bland, and Bill Sullivan with my BoscHammer demolition hammer
+NARG members from left to right Dan Olough, Robert Rose, Larry Purchase, me, Gail's friend I forget her name lol, Steven Bland, and Bill Sullivan

 Robert recovering the rib from under the skull.
 It is the only bone we found with the skull; the rest were scattered about the area.